jonasbn/pxy-redirect-ow-function/README.md

 Do note the version number is expanded from a single digit to a 3 part version number.

-This scheme is used by [clang diagnostic flags matrix generator][GENERATOR], but by the service, since I have not found a way to shorted the function URL.
+This scheme is used by [clang diagnostic flags matrix generator][GENERATOR].

 Please see my [blog post][BLOG] for the long version.